Showing posts with label Benedictine Confederation. Show all posts

 The Sylvestrines

-The Benedictine Confederation is an alliance of monastic orders who generally follow the Rules of the Benedictines.
+The Benedictine Confederation is an alliance of monastic orders who follow the Rules of the Benedictines.
 Some of these orders were founded a thousand years ago.
 One group that started in the 13th century is the Sylvestrines.

 They were started by Sylvester Gozzolini (1177 - 1267), who chose the religious life fairly early.
 His father's wish was that he study law, but that goal did not appeal, and he decided to study theology (causing his father to refuse to speak to him for ten years).
 He joined the Augustinians at Osimo Cathedral in Osimo, a town on the Adriatic, but in 1227 left that group to live a life as a hermit.

-This 50-year-old man living an austere life—sleeping on the ground, living on herbs and water, praying al day—drew disciples to him.
+This 50-year-old man living an austere life—sleeping on the ground, living on herbs and water, praying all day—drew disciples to him.
 In 1231, a vision of Benedict of Nursia inspired him to form a community with his followers.
 Finding an old pagan temple at Monte Fano, Fabriano, Italy, he demolished it and built a monastery.

 He followed the Rule of St. Benedict, but was far more strict on the subject of poverty.
 Pope Innocent IV approved the order, calling it the Ordo S. Benedicti de Montefano, "Order of St. Benedict of Mount Fano."
 Another difference from other Benedictine groups is the wearing of a dark blue habit instead of black.
 By the time of Sylvester's death, there were almost a dozen monasteries founded along his system.